Vibrant Peruvian Textiles: Woven Tales of Culture

 The Role of Women in Peruvian Weaving

 Throughout history, women have played a vital role in Peruvian weaving.
 They pass down their knowledge and skills from one generation to the next, ensuring the survival of this ancient craft.
 Weaving is not merely a means of creating textiles; it is a way for women to express their creativity, preserve their cultural heritage, and support their families.
-Many women in rural communities rely on weaving as a source of income, selling their beautifully fabrics in local markets and to tourists.
+Many women in rural communities rely on weaving as a source of income, selling their beautifully crafted fabrics in local markets and to tourists.

 Preserving and Promoting Peruvian Fabric